roblee04/hearch/README.md

 Crawls upon urls that are given to it.
 This means exploring + indexing more hyperlinks, nested links, and pages that are available on the initial url.
 This did not exist in the code originally.

 ### Usage
-\$ python crawler.py input.txt output.txt --type local --depth 1 --pages 5
+\$ python crawler.py --input-file input.txt --output-file output.txt --type both --depth 5 --pages 10

 ### Options
 **Depth** -- *(# of depth)*